-- Woodpeckers eat bugs, sap, fruit, nuts and seeds.
+- Woodpeckers eat bugs, sap, fruit, nuts, and seeds.
 In the backyard, they are often attracted to suet feeders or nut feeders, and may even visit nectar or jelly feeders.
 Woodpeckers may also be interested in some kitchen scraps, but these foods should only be offered as rare treats in limited quantities because they are not as nutritious.

 - The two largest woodpeckers in the world are the imperial woodpecker and the ivory-billed woodpecker, but both may be extinct.
 The largest confirmed woodpecker is the great slaty woodpecker of Southeast Asia, which measures 20 inches long.
 The pileated woodpecker is the largest North American woodpecker species and measures up to 18 inches long and has a 28-inch wingspan.

-- The piculets are a type of woodpecker found South America, Africa and Asia and they are the smallest woodpeckers, measuring only 3-4 inches long depending on the species.
+- The piculets are a type of woodpecker found South America, Africa, and Asia and they are the smallest woodpeckers, measuring only 3-4 inches long depending on the species.
 While piculets share many characteristics with more familiar woodpeckers, they do not usually have the longer, stiff tails woodpeckers use to balance.
 Instead, piculets often perch upright similar to passerines.
 There are roughly 30 piculet species in the world.

-- Between feeding, excavating nest cavities and drumming, woodpeckers can peck up to 20 times per second, or a total of 8,000-12,000 pecks per day.
+- Between feeding, excavating nest cavities, and drumming, woodpeckers can peck up to 20 times per second, or a total of 8,000-12,000 pecks per day.

 - Woodpeckers don't get headaches from pecking.
 They have reinforced skulls structured to spread the impact force, and their brains are tightly cushioned and protected from repeated impacts.
-This is only true when the impact is from the proper direction, however - originating from the bird's bill.
+This is only true when the impact is from the proper direction, however, originating from the bird's bill.
 Woodpeckers are just as susceptible to fatal window collisions as any other birds, especially if they hit the glass at a bad angle.

 - Most woodpeckers have a distinct undulating flight consisting of a few rapid wing beats followed by a quick glide when the wings are tucked against the body rather than spread like many other birds.

-- The average life span of a wild woodpecker can last from 4-12 years, depending on the species.
+- The average life span of a wild woodpecker can be from 4-12 years, depending on the species.
 In general, larger woodpeckers typically have longer lifespans, and may live up to 20-30 years in ideal conditions.